Is Your Linux Disk Full? Quickly Find and Free Up Space!

 If you diligently keep tabs on your disk space utilization, or have a monitoring platform like LogicMonitor that bugs you about it (shameless plug), you might appreciate this quick guide on freeing up disk space in Linux.
 We’ll look at some commands and techniques you can use to quickly find large files to remove.

 ncdu is pretty damn simple.
-Pass it a directory, or just let it use the current directory.
+To start ncdu, simply pass it a directory path, or just let it use the current directory:

 $ ncdu ./test